H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

    `2)` In the 1/16 phase of the knouckout phase 24 hours before the Game starts,

-   `3)` In the 1/8 phase of the knouckout phase 48 hours before the Game starts,
+   `3)` From the 1/8 phase of the knouckout phase 48 hours before the Game starts,

-   `4)` In the 1/2 phase of the knouckout phase and in the Grand Championships Finals 72 hours before the Game starts.
+   `4)` In the 1/2 phase of the knouckout phase 72 hours before the Game starts.

 > [!IMPORTANT]
 > Organizers encourage to posting informaction about planned date of the Game on Discord Server on `#schedule` channel also in earlier phases.

-10. Starting from the 1/32 phase of the knouckout phase, the Participant is obliged to stream all of their Parties.
-The stream should be conducted on the Twitch, YouTube or on the voice channel on the H3gg Discord Server.
-The Participant is obliged to post a link to the stream on the `#streams` channel on the H3gg Discord Server.
+10. Starting from the 1/32 phase of the knockout phase, the Participant is required to stream all of their Parties.
+The stream should be conducted on Twitch, YouTube, or on the voice channel on the H3gg Discord Server.
+The Participant is obligated to post a link to the stream on the `#streams` channel on the H3gg Discord Server.
+The Participant is also required to keep recordings of the mandatory streams for the duration of the Championships and for 14 days after their conclusion.

 11. If the Game is rebroadcast by the Organizers, the Participant is additionally obliged, for the duration of the Game, to: